goltz20707/OpenUniverse/README.md

 turning them into electronic format.
 This distribution is derived from that effort, with changes made here and there to conform more closely to the original books.
-The original books, both first and second edition, alng with other play aids, are available at [spigames.net](http://www.spigames.net/rules_downloads.htm#U).
+The original books, both first and second edition, along with other play aids, are available at [spigames.net](http://www.spigames.net/rules_downloads.htm#U).